What types of psycho-educational assessments do you offer?

 Psycho-educational Assessment

-Any additional work that needs to be completed, such as school observation and so on will be discussed in advance and are billed at a rate of $225/hour.
+Any additional work that is requested to be completed, such as school observation, will be discussed in advance and is billed at a rate of $190 to $225 per hour, depending on practitioner.

 Gifted Assessments